-We have reviewed the accompanying interim condensed statement of financial position of Mobile Telecommunications Company Saudi Arabia (a Saudi joint stock company) ("the Company") as of 31 March 2018 and the related interim condensed statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows for the three-month period then ended 31 March 2018 and the related notes 1 to 18 which form an integral part of this interim condensed financial information.
-Management is responsible for the preparation and presentation of this interim condensed financial information in accordance with International Accounting Standard (IAS) 34 'Interim Financial Reporting', as endorsed in the Kingdom of Saudi Arabia, Our responsibility is to express a conclusion on this interim condensed financial information based on our review.
+We have reviewed the accompanying interim condensed statement of financial position of Mobile Telecommunications Company Saudi Arabia (a Saudi joint stock company) ("the Company") as of 30 June 2018 and the related interim condensed statements of profit or loss and other comprehensive income for the three and six month periods ended 30 June 2018, changes in shareholders' equity and cash flows for the six-month period then ended and the related notes 1 to 17 which form an integral part of this interim condensed financial information.
+Management is responsible for the preparation and presentation of this interim condensed financial information in accordance with International Accounting Standard (IAS) 34 'Interim Financial Reporting', as endorsed in the Kingdom of Saudi Arabia.
+Our responsibility is to express a conclusion on this interim condensed financial information based on our review.